eluv-io/elv-docs/auth/policy/policy-auth.md

 The function accepts an arbitrary data structure that will be added to the [Policy Evaluation Context](#policy-evaluation-context) and exposed by the `call` key to the policy.

+By default bitcode execution maps `urlType` to a policy rule:

+* DashManifest, HLSManifest, Options, AudioVideo to `allowOffering`
+* MediaDownload to: `allowMediaDownload`

+**Note**: bitcode execution does not fail - and accepts the user's request - if no policy is used or if the policy does not contain the expected rule.